ahkatlio/mitiq/docs/source/examples/advanced_error_mitigation_pipeline.md

 Based on the observed results across multiple runs:

-*   **Combined ZNE-Based Pipelines Show Strongest Performance**: Both the "Full Pipeline" (ZNE→PT→DDD→REM) and the "REM+ZNE Pipeline" consistently deliver the most significant error reductions, substantially outperforming individual mitigation techniques and the unmitigated noisy results.
+*   **Combined ZNE-Based Pipelines Show Strongest Performance**: Both the "Full Pipeline" (ZNE→PT→DDD→REM) and the "REM→ZNE Pipeline" consistently deliver the most significant error reductions, substantially outperforming individual mitigation techniques and the unmitigated noisy results.

 *   **Full Pipeline Often Leads**: In two out of the three runs, the "Full Pipeline" integrating all four techniques (ZNE→PT→DDD→REM) achieved the lowest absolute error.
 This demonstrates the potential benefit of a comprehensive, multi-stage approach for this specific noise model and circuit.

-*   **REM+ZNE is Highly Effective and Efficient**: The "REM+ZNE Pipeline" is also a top performer.
+*   **REM→ZNE is Highly Effective and Efficient**: The "REM→ZNE Pipeline" is also a top performer.
 Notably, in one run, it achieved an exceptionally low error, outperforming the "Full Pipeline".
 This highlights its strength as a highly effective and potentially more resource-efficient combination.

 *   **ZNE is a Powerful Core Technique**: Zero-Noise Extrapolation, whether used alone or as part of a larger pipeline, provides a very substantial improvement in accuracy.